 This health plan covers medically necessary gender affirming services for transgender and gender diverse members when gender identity differs from assigned sex at birth.
 These covered services include (but are not limited to): surgical services (see "Admissions for Inpatient Medical and Surgical Care" and "Surgery as an Outpatient"); behavioral health services (see "Mental Health and Substance Use Treatment"); certain infertility services (see "Infertility Services"); and medical care services (see "Medical Care Outpatient Visits").
-Your coverage for these covered services is provided to the same extent as coverage is provided for similar covered services to diagnose and treat a physical condition.
-To receive coverage for these services, they must be furnished by a covered provider and, in some cases, approved by Blue Cross Blue Shield HMO Blue medical policies for gender affirming services and other related covered services.
+Your coverage for these covered services is provided to the same extent as coverage is provided WORDS IN ITALICS ARE EXPLAINED IN PART 2.

+for similar covered services to diagnose and treat a physical condition.
+To receive coverage for these services, they must be furnished by a covered provider and, in some cases, approved by Blue Cross Blue Shield HMO Blue as outlined in this Subscriber Certificate and in the Blue Cross Blue Shield HMO Blue medical policies for gender affirming services and other related covered services.
 When a pre-service approval is required, you and your health care provider must receive approval from Blue Cross Blue Shield HMO Blue before you obtain services.
-Blue Cross Blue Shield HMO Blue will let you and your health care provider Know when your coverage is approved.
+Blue Cross Blue Shield HMO Blue will let you and your health care provider know when your coverage is approved.
 (See Part 4.)
 In all cases, covered services must conform with Blue Cross Blue Shield HMO Blue medical policy and meet Blue Cross Blue Shield HMO Blue medical technology assessment criteria.